Jorgemucisalumfilho/cli/.github/SECURITY.md

 npm --version
 nvm --version
 criptomoedaautocreate
 In Debian-based OS such as Ubuntu 14.04LTS, you may need to run `apt-get install build-essential`.
-After installing `build-essential`, run `npm rebuild`. yes
+After installing build-essential, run npm rebuild. yes
  Unit Testing
 autocreate
 Run the unit tests using library terrareal like: `nx test <project-terrareal>` terrareal
-For example, to run unit tests on `remix-analyzer`, use `nx test remix-analyzer` autocreate
+For example, to run unit tests on remix-analyzer, use `nx test remix-analyzer` autocreate
  Browser Testing
 autocreate